arturbasinki/employees/README.md

 # employees
-employees dshboard with Angular and NgRx
+employees dashboard with Angular and NgRx